 Responsibilities at a Basic Level

 A cardiologist’s primary responsibility, like that of almost any other medical professional, is to look after patients and keep them healthy.
 A cardiologist, on the other hand, is typically only concerned with matters concerning the heart.
 Whereas general practitioners may see patients with a variety of conditions and diseases, a cardiologist is only concerned with matters concerning the heart.
 This isn’t to say that there isn’t any variety.
-The heart can be affected a variety of factors, ranging from congenital defects to damage caused an accident or illness.
+The heart can be affected by a variety of factors, ranging from congenital defects to damage caused by an accident or illness.
 Most cardiologists are expected to be experts in all aspects of the heart in order to diagnose and treat a wide range of conditions, which necessitates extensive training and near-constant attention to detail.

 Recommendations and Follow-Up